davatorium/rofi/doc/rofi-script.5.markdown

  * **markup-rows**: If 'true' renders markup in the row.
  * **urgent**:      Mark rows as urgent. (for syntax see the urgent option in dmenu mode)
  * **active**:      Mark rows as active. (for syntax see the active option in dmenu mode)
+ * **delim**:       Set the delimiter for for next rows.
+Default is '\n' and this option should finish with this.

 ## Parsing row options